 Most courses require a student to possess a certain level of prior knowledge or proficiency in order to be successful in mastering the subject content of the course.
 These prescribed levels of prior knowledge or proficiency are known as course prerequisites.
-Most introductory level courses do not require other courses to precede them but do require certain levels of proficiency in reading, writing and/or mathematics.
-Such basic skills prerequisites are indicated in the course description as “reading proficiency,” “writing proficiency,” and/or “mathematics proficiency” prerequisites.
+Most introductory level courses do not require other courses to precede them but do require certain levels of readiness in reading, writing and/or mathematics.
+Such basic skills prerequisites are indicated as “reading readiness,” “writing readiness,” and/or “math readiness” prerequisites.
 Other courses may require that certain specific courses precede them.
 In such cases, the course description will contain a reference to one or more prerequisite courses.

 Basic skills in all three areas are assessed using placement tests, which are required of all new college students.
 Students who do not achieve satisfactory placement test scores will be required to complete prescribed developmental courses before enrolling in credit courses.